lovejavaee/agni/README.md

 #agni

-Simple router and MVC web application skeleton for node.js.
+Simple and intuitive MVC web framework for node.js.

 ##Work in progress